Max Middendorf

-Max C. Middendorf (born August 18, 1967) is an American retired ice hockey player.
+Max C. Middendorf (born August 18, 1967) is an American former professional ice hockey player.
 He played 13 games in the National Hockey League with the Quebec Nordiques and Edmonton Oilers between 1986 and 1990.
 The rest of his career, which lasted from 1986 to 1998, was mainly spent in the minor leagues.

 Playing career

 The 6 ft 4in (195 cm) center was drafted by the Sudbury Wolves of the Ontario Hockey League in 1984.

 He joined the OHL club after a spectacular offensive season with the New Jersey Rockets, where he netted 94 goals and 168 points in 58 games as a 16-year-old.

-In 63 games with the Wolves in his rookie year he produced 16 goals and 44 points along with a noticeable willingness to play a rough and tumble game, with 106 minutes in penalties.
+In 63 games with the Wolves in his rookie year, he produced 16 goals and 44 points along with a noticeable willingness to play a rough-and-tumble game, with 106 minutes in penalties.

 The Quebec Nordiques selected him in the third round of the 1985 NHL draft, 57th overall.
 He played parts of three NHL seasons in Quebec before going to the Edmonton Oilers in the 1990–91 campaign.

 Middendorf played 13 games in the National Hockey League, collecting 2 goals and 4 assists.